 Including this strangely named, ridiculously large and slightly overpriced meal.

 Interesting Sites in Southern Israel – Old Jaffa

 There’s nothing like a walk into history after a satisfying meal, so I headed to Old Jaffa, the historical centre of the area.
 To be honest, it seems more commercial than historical these days.
 Although the narrow cobbled paths did have an old-timey feel to them, the buildings were mainly full of expensive seafood restaurants, galleries and souvenir shops.

 The old Clock tower still stands and is quite impressive.
 It can be seen from many places within the old town, including Abrasha Park, above the old city.
 From Abrasha park, you can look over the city and out into the Mediterranean Sea.
 The park also contains the Wishing Bridge, complete with Zodiac sculptures along its railings.
 The idea being that you wish on your zodiac sign for your wish to come true.

 A walk over the bridge brings you closer to the ‘new town’ and more rainbows.

 Then a walk through a tunnel brings you to a popular beach with modern Tel Aviv as its backdrop.

 Seems like a good place to relax for a bit, right?

 After an interesting few days in Tel Aviv, I headed to Northern Israel to discover its wonders.
-I’ll cover that trip in my next post.
-From the north, I made my way southeast to the Dead Sea.
+I’ll cover that trip in my next posts here and here.
+From the north, I made my way southeast to see one of the most interesting sites in Southern Israel; the Dead Sea.